Gabrielforest/Gabrielforest/README.md

  I have been studying R language mainly for manage and visualize data.

 My main areas of interest:
-- Genetics🧬
+- Statistics
-- Forest inventory 🌲
+- Programming
-- Climate changes 🥵
+- Math

 Reach me out  👇🏻